 How do the world's leading companies learn in the era of social media communications?
 What tools and techniques enable understanding massive amounts of data from multiple sources?
 In this interactive experience, you will discover real-time insights into the consumer perceptions of a product or service.
 You will learn about business intelligence and its application in Marketing and Management Information Systems (MIS).^ Back to Top

-Combining familiar tools like Adobe Photoshop and InDesign with the power of XML, you'll learn about the next generation of publishing as you create a custom publication during this fast-paced hands-on session.
-By leveraging templates and tools created at RIT, you'll get a taste of the exciting world of magazine production.
-Give your magazine a title and create a 4-page layout with pictures and stories.
-Leave with your magazine in hand. * double session
+Combining familiar tools like Adobe Photoshop and InDesign with the power of XML, you'll learn about the next generation of publishing as you create a custom publication during this hands-on session.
+By leveraging templates and tools created at RIT, you'll get a taste of the world of magazine production.
+Give your magazine a title and create a layout with pictures and stories. * double session ** July only

 What does it take to be an American Sign Language-English Interpreter?
 What kinds of jobs are available and where are they?
 It may surprise you to know that ASL-English Interpreters are in short supply in many different settings.
 From classrooms to courtrooms, qualified interpreters are in great demand.
 This interactive workshop will introduce you to the things you need to know about becoming an interpreter.

 Communication is a part of daily life across many media.
 Whether through traditional news outlets, blogs, television commercials, web ads, press releases, or pamphlets, we are constantly absorbing messages and information.
 The fields of Journalism, Advertising & Public Relations, and Communication all work to help refine these messages and deliver them in ways that best serve the audience.
-You will complete an exercise that combines written and visual elements into a single document.^ Back to Top
+Create visual and textual messages based on your individual identity for the purpose of persuading or informing an audience.^ Back to Top

-This session highlights current research in the Computer Science Graphics and Applied Perception Lab.
-Through hands-on demonstrations, you will explore active research areas that involve computer graphics.
-For example, how eye gaze tracking can be used in art, science, and everyday applications, making use of motion capture technology for control of avatars in virtual worlds, and discovering how facial motions can be used as an interface to computer applications. ** August only
+This session highlights research in the Computer Science Graphics and Applied Perception Lab.
+Through hands-on demonstrations, you will explore active research areas involving computer graphics such as learning how eye gaze tracking can be used in art, science, and everyday applications, making use of motion capture technology for control of avatars in virtual worlds, and discovering how facial motions can be used as an interface to computer applications. ** July only

-This session provides an overview of careers in Game Design & Development, curriculum for the Bachelors of Science degree, and the academic preparation requirements.
-Get hands-on experience with games and virtual worlds created by current and former students, several of whom now enjoy careers at Microsoft Xbox, Sony Computer Entertainment of America, Electronic Arts, and Vicarious Visions.
-Students and faculty will be on-hand to answer questions about RIT's computing focus on game design and development topics, and the integration of game study within our curriculum.
+Get an overview of careers in Game Design & Development and the academic preparation requirements for the degree.
+See games and apps created by current and former students, several of whom now enjoy careers at Microsoft, Sony, Electronic Arts, and Vicarious Visions.
+Faculty will answer questions about RIT's computing focus on game design and development topics, and the integration of game study within our curriculum. ** August only

 Do you want a career where you can use the incredible power of computing to do wonderful things?
 Come visit us and we’ll tell you about our program in information technology that includes courses in mobile computing, web design and development, database design and development, and human-computer interaction.
 What you can accomplish with information technology will be limited only by your imagination!
 We'll also include an overview of employment opportunities and career paths.